ser94mor/CloudTieringFS/README.md

-# cloudtiering
+# **cloudtiering**: Policy-Driven Multi-Tier File System
-Daemon and shared library that together enable support of tiering between local file system (which also could be distributed) and cloud object store with POSIX semantics.
+The daemon and the shared library that together enable support of tiering between a POSIX-compliant file system (local or distributed) and a cloud object storage at the file level while maintaining the POSIX semantics.

+### Installation
+TODO

+### Dependencies
+libs3
+dotconf
+libcap-progs

+### Licensing
+**cloudtiering** is licensed under the [GNU General Public License, Version 3](LICENSE.md).

+### Authorship
+Sergey Morozov, sergey94morozov@gmail.com